logicblocks/salutem/docs/01-getting-started.md

   kept up-to-date; and
 * notifying via callbacks after checks are evaluated.

+`salutem` also provides check function implementations for:

+* data sources; and
+* HTTP endpoints.

 `salutem` is somewhat inspired by [dropwizard-health](https://github.com/dropwizard/dropwizard-health) which may provide additional insight into its design.